Dane-Dawson/proptipus/README.md

 That being said, like all code there is no "right" way to do things, only "working" and "not yet working" ways to do them, so feel free to experiment!

-You'll know you have finished when each drop down select filters a unique list of videos, and the "Any" selector returns all the movies.
+You'll know you have finished when each drop down select filters a unique list of videos, and the "All" selector returns all the movies.

 ## The End!